jackli5689/Linux/mage/mage-mysql.md

 +-------------+-------------------+---------+------+------+-------------------+
 [root@mysql-slave ~]# mysql -uroot -p -h 192.168.1.233 -P 4040 #连接mysql代理服务器进行路由
 Enter password:
-Welcome to the MySQL monitor.
-Commands end with ; or \g.
-Your MySQL connection id is 9
-Server version: 5.6.43-log MySQL Community Server (GPL)

-Copyright (c) 2000, 2019, Oracle and/or its affiliates.
-All rights reserved.

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-Other names may be trademarks of their respective owners.

-Type 'help;' or '\h' for help.
-Type '\c' to clear the current input statement.

-mysql> create database hellodb; #进行写操作
-Query OK, 1 row affected (0.00 sec) mysql> select * from backends;
+mysql> create database hellodb; #进行写操作 mysql> select * from backends;
 +-------------+-------------------+---------+------+------+-------------------+
 | backend_ndx | address           | state   | type | uuid | connected_clients |